brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 FAQ
 ======

-- Java 18/19 has some mod incompatibilities.
-But they reportedly work with some modpacks, and I'm, not sure if there are any performance benefits.
+- Java 18/19 have some mod incompatibilities.
+They reportedly work with some modpacks, but I'm not sure if there are any performance benefits.

 - Java tweaks improve server performance and client stuttering, but they don't boost average client FPS much (if at all).
 For that, running correct/up-to-date graphics drivers and performance mods is far more important: https://github.com/NordicGamerFE/usefulmods

 - This guide assumes you have a little spare RAM when running Minecraft.
-If your setup is RAM constrained, try removing the following arguments in particular: `-XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M`
+If your setup is RAM constrained, try removing the following arguments in particular: `-XX:NmethodSweepActivity=1 -XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M`, and try the server G1GC arguments.

 - IBM's OpenJ9 does indeed save RAM, as its reputation would suggest, but is over 30% slower at server chunkgen in my tests.
 If there are any flags that make it competitive with OpenJDK, please let me know on Discord or here: https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/issues/9